simongregory/tool-shed/README.md

 ## Using

-Once all the tools are ready to use examples will follow.
+Examples will follow once the tools are in a stable state.

 ## Authors